Work and think like a next level Scrum Master

 Two-day training program

 The SAFe Scrum Master course is a two-day training program.
-Each course day starts at 9:00 and ends at 17:00, and includes a complimentary lunch and an afternoon break.
+Each course day starts at 9am and ends at 6pm, and includes breaks.

 During the program, we’ll go into the following topics: